autoplot/documentation/javadoc/org/autoplot/test/Test_042_TwoTsb.md

-# org.autoplot.test.Test_042_TwoTsbTest building a configuration with two TSBs listening to the context property of
+# org.autoplot.test.Test_042_TwoTsb

- each plot.
+Test building a configuration with two TSBs listening to the context property of each plot.

-Test_042_TwoTsb( )
+# Test_042_TwoTsb( )

 ***